 Contact your nearest ambulance service trust, which may have slightly different requirements.

-Visit nhs.uk and search for vacancies on jobs.nhs.uk.
+Find ambulance trusts at the Association of Ambulance Chief Executives, aace.org.uk/uk-ambulance-service/ and search for vacancies on jobs.nhs.uk.

 Arts therapists use art, drama or music to help patients with physical, mental or emotional difficulties express themselves and progress with their recovery and overall wellbeing.